How Soft Markets Are Creating Massive Investor Profits for Property Investors in Kenya

 It’s often the market-savvy investor who finds the best deals first.
 But to do so, you’re going to have to build your intelligence on the market over time and with diligence.

-2. Be organized, disciplined and prepared.
+2. Be organised, disciplined and prepared.
 Be accurate and methodical in your data gathering.
 Develop your own criteria for appraising opportunities.
 Follow a discipline in your decision-making process devoid of emotional criteria.
-Plan ahead and position yourself to be able to close on bargains before other investors’ crowd you out and leverage the opportunities.
+Plan and position yourself to be able to close on bargains before other investors crowd you out and leverage the opportunities.

-3. Separate the wheat from the chaff – apply an analytical process to review opportunities, eliminating those that don’t meet the basic selection criteria, then to those that fall outside the criteria until you are left with those that give the best returns (whether that is capital gains, cashflow or yields).
+3. Separate the wheat from the chaff – apply an analytical process to review opportunities, eliminating those that don’t meet the basic selection criteria, then those that fall outside the criteria until you are left with those that give the best returns (whether that is capital gains, cash flow, or yields).

 5. Your network is your net worth: Build a network of associates in the public sector offices and in as many professions whose offices interact closely with the real estate industry.
 This includes lawyers, surveyors, property agents and managers, architects, property developers, building contractors, engineers, managers in financial services institutions (banks, cooperative societies).
 They will provide credible investment leads and steer you to exceptional opportunities.
 Another source of property bargains is movers and firms that provide relocation services.